 We have a savings plan that qualifies as a cash or deferred salary arrangement under Section 401(k) of the Internal Revenue Code.
 Under the plan, participating U.S. employees may defer their pre-tax salary or post-tax salary if Roth is elected, subject to IRS limitations.
-In fiscal years 2014 and 2013, we contributed one dollar for each dollar contributed by a participant, with a maximum contribution of 4% of a participant's earnings.
-Our matching contribution expense for the savings plan was approximately \$173,000 and \$157,000 in 2014 and 2013, respectively.
+In fiscal years 2016 and 2015, we contributed one dollar for each dollar contributed by a participant, with a maximum contribution of 4% of a participant's eligible earnings.
+Our matching contribution expense, net of forfeitures, for the savings plan was approximately \$129,000 and \$174,000 in 2016 and 2015, respectively.
+Employer matching contributions owed to the plan were \$181,000 and \$178,000 at December 31, 2016 and 2015, respectively.

-NOTE 11- SHARE-BASED COMPENSATION
+NOTE 10- SHARE-BASED COMPENSATION

 For share-based awards granted, we have recognized compensation expense based on the estimated grant date fair value method.
 For these awards we have recognized compensation expense using a straight-line amortization method and reduced for estimated forfeitures.

-The impact on our results of operations of recording share-based compensation for the year ended December 31, 2014 and 2013 was as follows:
+The impact on our results of operations of recording share-based compensation for the year ended December 31, 2016 and 2015 was as follows:

 Year Ended December 31,

-2014 2013
+2016 2015

 (in thousands)

-Cost of goods sold \$6 \$46
+Cost of goods sold \$13 \$13

-Research and development 80 80
+Research and development 106 76

-Selling, general and administrative 314 297
+Selling, general and administrative 401 346

-Total share-based compensation \$400 \$423
+Total share-based compensation \$520 \$435

-Impact on net income per share: Basic and diluted (\$0.05) (\$0.05)
+Impact on net income per share:

+Basic (\$0.07) (\$0.05)

+Diluted (\$0.06) (\$0.05)

-An immaterial amount of share-based compensation was capitalized into inventory for the years ended December 31, 2014 and 2013, respectively.
+An immaterial amount of share-based compensation was capitalized into inventory as overhead for the years ended December 31, 2016 and 2015, respectively.

-The fair values of share-based awards for employee stock option awards were estimated at the date of grant using the Black-Scholes valuation model.
+The fair values of share-based awards for employee stock option awards are estimated at the date of grant using the Black-Scholes valuation model.
 The volatility and expected life of the options used in calculating the fair value of share-based awards may exclude certain periods of historical data that we considered atypical and not likely to occur in future periods.
-The following weighted average assumptions were used to calculate the fair value of options granted during the years ended December 31:
+It was note necessary to make weighted average assumptions regarding risk-free rates, volatility factors, expected life of option in years and expected dividend yield to calculate the fair value of options as none were granted during the years ended December 31, 2016 and 2015.